jhakrraman/jhakrraman.github.io/_portfolio/46_IITM.md

 >Worked as a Research Associate at Computational Imaging Lab, IIT Madras, supervised by Prof. Kaushik Mitra, and closely collaborated with Prof. Aswin Sankaranarayanan.
 >Developed a cross-attention network for low-light image enhancement and restoration for autonomous systems.
->Used thermal images as guidance for RGB inputs to boost the enhancement model’s performance.
+>Used thermal images as guidance for RGB inputs to boost the enhancement model's performance.
 >Collected and presented the real-world V-TIEE dataset consisting of 50 RGB–thermal image pairs.
 >Demonstrated significant improvements over prior RGB-only methods.